alexfiore/sinatra_notes_app/README.md

-Overview
+Overview:
 Using Sinatra, create a simple notes application with a single notes table in the database and all CRUD routes and views.
 You can start from the standard SInatra Skeleton .

-Core
+Core:
 Demonstrate that you can implement CRUD in a Sinatra application.

-Objectives
+Objectives:
-Modify the skeleton code to achieve the following functionality:
+Modify the skeleton code to achieve the following functionality ~

 A user Create a new note.
 A user can Read all the notes created.